-So, my next tactic was to encourage my happy customers to join my brand in an affiliate program that would help them to earn money whilst promoting my brand.
+So, my next tactic was to offer an affiliate marketing opportunity to them.
+E I would encourage my happy customers to join my brand in an affiliate program that would help them to earn money whilst promoting my brand.

 I reached out to my customers again and asked if they’d like to come onboard, and five customers instantly agreed.

 I installed the Shopify app “Affiliatly” and set everything up so that people who signed up to the affiliate program earned 10 % from the orders that they brought in.